Martin Caidin: Fiction

 Caidin's fiction incorporated future technological advances that were projected to occur, and examined the political and social repercussions of these innovations.
 In this respect, his work is similar to that of Michael Crichton.
 One recurring theme is that of cyborgs, meldings of man and machine, using replacement body parts known as bionics.
 Caidin references bionics in his novel The God Machine (1968) and in his most famous novel, Cyborg (1972).
-Cyborg was adapted somewhat vaguely as the 1973 television movie The Six Million Dollar Man, the precursor of a television series of the same name.
+Cyborg was adapted somewhat loosely as the 1973 television movie The Six Million Dollar Man, the precursor of a television series of the same name.
 Caidin wrote three sequels to Cyborg: Operation Nuke, High Crystal, and Cyborg IV.
 These novels constitute a different continuity from that of The Six Million Dollar Man.
 (Novelizations of several of the television episodes were written by other authors; these tend to imitate more closely Caidin's original version of the Steve Austin character than the less violent television series does.)

 Caidin was credited in episodes of the original Bionic Woman series, a Six Million Dollar Man spinoff, but not in the 2007 remake of The Bionic Woman.

 Years later, Caidin would reference bionics in a satirical manner in his novel Buck Rogers: A Life in the Future, an adaptation of the pulp fiction and comic strip character Buck Rogers in which Rogers is given bionic parts after being revived from his centuries-long coma.

 Caidin's 1964 novel Marooned, about American astronauts who become stranded in space and NASA's subsequent attempt to rescue them, is based on Project Mercury.
 The book was adapted into a 1969 movie of the same name starring Gregory Peck, Richard Crenna, David Janssen, James Franciscus and Gene Hackman, with Caidin making a brief appearance as a reporter describing the arrival of the rescue vehicle at Cape Canaveral.
 The movie was based on Project Apollo and Caidin revised his novel in 1969, as a movie novelization, to reflect the change.

 World War Two books written by Caidin include Samurai!; Black Thursday; Thunderbolt!; Fork-Tailed Devil: The P-38; Flying Forts; Zero!; The Ragged, Rugged Warriors; A Torch to the Enemy; and The Last Dogfight.
 Caidin's books about space travel include No Man's World, in which the Soviets beat the Americans to the moon, and Four Came Back, about an ill-fated space station for eight crew members.
 Caidin's other books with movie tie-ins include The Final Countdown and novels featuring adventurer-archaeologist Indiana Jones.
 He also wrote the book Exit Earth, which was a Noah's Ark in space story; he said it was one of his favorite books and he always felt it would be an amazing motion picture.